ellesmith88/fr-trees-inference/README.md

 How to use:

-**Before starting:** create a new conda environemnt and install the required packages, in environment.yml It may be necessary to have ``gdal`` installed in separate environment as there may be conflicts with ``pytorch``.
+**Before starting:** create a new conda environment and install the required packages, in environment.yml It may be necessary to have ``gdal`` installed in separate environment as there may be conflicts with ``pytorch``.
 The code is setup to allow the necessary code to run without ``pytorch`` and vice-versa.

 1. ``config.py`` contains all the settings required and should be adjusted before running any code.